looterz/grimd/README.md

 maxcount = 0

 # question cache capacity, 0 for infinite but not recommended (this is used for storing logs)
-questioncachecap = 1000
+questioncachecap = 5000

 # manual blocklist entries
 blocklist = []

-# manual whitelist entries (TODO: change to seperate host formatted file)
+# manual whitelist entries
 whitelist = [
 	"getsentry.com",
 	"www.getsentry.com"